 Using Harmful Chemicals Near Raised Beds

-Chemicals that contain herbicides can poison the soil even if they are not used directly in your raised garden beds.
-Not only can the wind carry toxins in your garden beds but runoff water can also carry them to other parts of your garden.
+Chemicals that contain herbicides can poison the fertile soil even if they are not used directly in your raised garden beds.
+Not only can the wind carry toxins in your garden beds, but runoff water can also carry them to other parts of your ground garden and ground beds.

 Instead of using harmful chemical pesticides and herbicides, opt for a more natural options.
 This will help get rid of weeds without harming the rest of your garden.

-I hope these raised garden bed ideas and things to avoid when making raised beds will help you in your gardening.
-Gardening is all about trial and error, what works for your neighbor may not work for you and that’s ok.
+I hope these raised garden bed ideas and things to avoid when making raised beds will help you in your raised bed gardening.
+Gardening is all about trial and error, what works for your neighbor may not be the right choice or work for you, and that’s ok.